KPN-CISO/kpn-security-policy/README.md

 1. Google Play Store and Apple AppStore: search for "KPN CISO" for tablets and phones
 2. For KPN employees:
     * with a company managed device: go to the Company Portal (Bedrijfsportal in Dutch) app and go to the Apps tab.
 Search for "KPN CISO" for the KSP app.
-    * On TeamKPN: select KPN and Security on the navigation bar or go directly to https://ksp.kpnnet.org
+    * On TeamKPN: select KPN and Security on the navigation bar.
 3. The public website version for external users, suppliers, customers, etc is located at https://ciso-ksp.kpnnet.org
 4. On special request, the public website also has an API.